LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

 - (required) "name" - layer name

-- (required) "type" - which layer chains should the layer be activated on.
+- (required and deprecated) "type" - which layer chains should the layer be activated on.
-Allowable values are "INSTANCE", "DEVICE", "GLOBAL".
-Global means activate on both device and instance chains.
+Distinct instance and device layers are deprecated; there are now just layers.
+Allowable values for type (both before and after deprecation) are "INSTANCE", "GLOBAL" and, "DEVICE."
+"DEVICE" layers are skipped over by the loader as if they were not found.
+Thus, layers must have a type of "GLOBAL" or "INSTANCE" for the loader to include the layer in it's discovery.

 - (required) "library\_path" - filename / full path / relative path to the
 library file